Look Sharp! (Joe Jackson album): Background

 Joe Jackson and his band, using money earned by Jackson from touring with the cabaret band Koffee 'n' Kream, began recording the album from autumn 1977 to spring 1978 in a studio in Portsmouth.
 However, after producer David Kershenbaum heard a demo tape from Jackson, he signed Jackson to A&M Records in 1978, after which Jackson and his band quickly re-recorded the album.
 This was then followed by a tour to promote the record.

 Look Sharp! was heavily influenced by reggae music, which, in a June 1979 interview, Jackson said he was "totally immersed in".
 Jackson also sought to capture a spontaneous feel on the album; he reflected at the time, "A lot of the tracks are first takes and there are no overdubs, though we think now it is a bit thin.
 We wanted a bit more live band sort of sound.
 In retrospect you always feel there's something you can improve on.
 Next time 'round we'll feature the guitar a bit more".

 Jackson later spoke negatively of "Pretty Girls", saying, "It's all about pretty girls walking down the street and, Oh wow, isn't that a turn-on.
 In retrospect, it's kind of a stinker.
 It's embarrassing—ogling girls, I mean, that's kind of lame.
 It's just childish and silly and derivative, but I was 22 when I wrote it.
 Not everyone can be a prodigy!"

 Release

 "Is She Really Going Out with Him?" was released as a single in the UK prior to the release of Look Sharp!, but it, as well as follow-ups "Sunday Papers" and "One More Time," failed to make an impact on the charts.
-Look Sharp! also stalled upon its initial release, but upon the re-release of "Is She Really Going Out with Him?" in Britain (as well as a single release in the US), the album grew in popularity, reaching the top #20 in America.
+Look Sharp! also stalled upon its initial release, but upon the re-release of "Is She Really Going Out with Him?" in Britain (as well as a single release in the US), the album grew in popularity, reaching #20 in North America.
 After the performance of the first album, the band quickly recorded a follow-up, I'm the Man, which has been described by Jackson as "Part Two of Look Sharp!" since its release.
-The album was particularly well-received in Canada where it was certified platinum by November 1979.
+The album was particularly well-received in Canada where it reached #20 in July and November and was certified platinum by November 1979.